 Prerequisite: Writing 101

 Apply today!
-Accepting applications now until all slots are filled; for more information, contact Professor Saskia Cornes.
+Accepting applications now until May 4th; for more information, contact Professor Saskia Cornes.

 Timeline: Work sessions at the Duke Campus Farm and travel to northern California and Eastern North Carolina are planned throughout the semester.

 Course fee: $1,000; Duke provides additional grant aid to cover the cost of any course fee for all students receiving financial aid.
 The course fee is in addition to tuition, room and board.
 Contact Duke's Karsh Office of Undergraduate Financial Support (email@example.com) for more information.